sighupio/fury-kubernetes-logging/docs/CONTRIBUTING.md

-  bump-major                    Bumps the module up by a major version bump-minor                    Bumps the module up by a minor version bump-patch                    Bumps the module up by a patch version add-license                   Add license headers in all files in the project lint                          Run the policeman over the repository deploy-all                    Deploys all the components in the logging module (with curator-s3 and elasticsearch-triple)
+  bump-major                    Bumps the module up by a major version bump-minor                    Bumps the module up by a minor version bump-patch                    Bumps the module up by a patch version check-label                   Check if labels are present in all kustomization files add-license                   Add license headers in all files in the project lint                          Run the policeman over the repository deploy-all                    Deploys all the components in the logging module (with curator-s3 and elasticsearch-triple)